Meet Our Instructors

 An active freelance performer in the contemporary, classical, and jazz genres, Ms. Caitlin also enjoys teaching students of all ages!
 She has taught many young musicians, college students, and adult beginners, and always strives to work with the individual to help them achieve their unique goals in music.
 She has studied the piano since age four, began her study of the harp at age nine, and is a native of Thornton, Pennsylvania.
 When she’s not playing the harp, she can probably be found enjoying the outdoors, listening to good music with friends, or daydreaming about dogs!

-Violin and piano instructor
+Violin, viola and piano instructor

 Guitar, ukulele and piano instructor